jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 Trying to finish RIT finder script.
 Still finding weird issues:
 - "47118329" -> "Column `locus_tag` doesn't exist."
 - "339284117", "737980678", '1980667557' ->  "Error in gzfile(file, "rb") : invalid 'description' argument"

+   \

 #### Sunday, July 18th

-Trying to process all genbank files with `rit_finder` (P2_A5)
+**Trying to process all genbank files with `rit_finder` (P2_A5)    **

-- up to 475
+  - Done!
+Only 399 / 517 of those worked though...
+  - And ~ 25 didn't run at all

-Trying to figure out how to answer Nicole's qs about ICEs' RITs.
+**Trying to figure out how to answer Nicole's qs about ICEs' RITs. **

-- are ICEs distinct
+  - are ICEs distinct?
+    - Yes to all

-  -
+  - Are RITs distinct
-Bordetella RITs:

-RIT1
-  - rows (1,2,3)
+    - Bordetella
-  - identical - except for insertion in RIT 3
+      - RIT1: rows (1,2,3); identical - except for insertion in ICE-GI3
-  - one on each ICE...
+      - one on each ICE -
-RIT2
+    - RIT2
-  - different from RIT1
+      - different from RIT1, only on third one.
+ICE-GI3 (222)

-Mesorhizobium
+   - Mesorhizobium
      - ICEberg data needs labels a,b,c for the three ICEs
      - each ICE is not uniquely identified in the fasta, sequences are different
      - this is causing wrong proteins to be joined by id....
- - TODO need to fix
+     - **TODO** need to fix this in script somewhere

-##### TO DO
+### TO DO

-- Find all RITs
+- Find all RITs ~ try for other sequences that failed... what went wrong - patch functions to ameliorate or write 2nd function
+- Retrieve/ parse full genbank for those missing CDS...
 - ICEberg -> locate, check if duplicated...
 - Fix mesorhizobium in ICEberg data in P2_B3 before predictions...
 - Start writing some parts...